AlexKovalevych/kongak/README.md

 ## Config

 ### **Warning!
-This library uses config file as a config state source, that means it will create, update and delete all apis and api plugins to make your server config match your config file.** ###
+This library uses config file as a config state source, that means it will create, update and delete all apis, targets, certificates, consumers to make your server config match your config file.** ###

 Config file should be in yaml format and can include several items (for now only `apis` is supported).